jagchat/android/java/04-intents-and-activities/06-passing-using-parcelable/Readme.md

 ### UI Feature
 - in order to create a new class, right click on app | java | &lt;your package&gt; and select New | Java Class
-- in order to convert a (custom data) class to parcelable, go to Code | Genearate | Parcelable (you need to have parcelable plug-in installed)
+- in order to convert a (custom data) class to parcelable, go to Code | Genearate | Parcelable (you need to have parcelable plug-in installed for easy creation)
 - How to install parcelable plug-in for Android Studio

 ### Images